American black bear: Build

 The skulls of American black bears are broad, with narrow muzzles and large jaw hinges.
-In Virginia, the length of adult bear skulls was found to average 262 to 317 mm.
-Across its range, the greatest skull length for the species has been reportedly measured from 23.5 to 35 cm.
-Females tend to have slenderer and more pointed faces than males.
-Sexual dimorphism can also be observed in the larger cheek teeth of males.
+In Virginia, the length of adult bear skulls was found to average 26.2 to 31.7 cm.
+Across its range, the longest reported skull measured from 23.5 to 35 cm.
+Sexual dimorphism can be seen in the tendency for females to have slenderer and more pointed faces, and conversely, for larger cheek teeth in males.

-Their claws are typically black or grayish-brown.
-The claws are short and rounded, being thick at the base and tapering to a point.
-Claws from both hind and front legs are almost identical in length, though the foreclaws tend to be more sharply curved.
-The paws of the species are relatively large, with a rear foot length of 13.7 to 22.5 cm, which is proportionately larger than other medium-sized bear species, but much smaller than the paws of large adult brown, and especially polar bears.
+Their claws are short and curved, being thickest at the base then tapering to a point, and most often black or grayish-brown in color.
+Claws from both hind and front legs are almost identical in length, though the curvature of foreclaws tends to be greater.
+The paws of the species are relatively large, with the forepaws measuring 2.1–5.3 in by 2.1–5.6 in and the hindpaws 2.8–8 in by 2.5–6.9 in, which is proportionately larger than other medium-sized bear species, but markedly smaller than those of large adult brown bears, and even more so, polar bears.
 The soles of the feet are black or brownish and are naked, leathery and deeply wrinkled.

 The hind legs are relatively longer than those of Asian black bears.
-The typically small tail is 7.7–17.7 cm long.
-The ears are small and rounded and are set well back on the head.
+The typically small tail is 7.7–17.7 cm.
+The ears are small and rounded, as well as being set well back on the head.

-American black bears are highly dexterous, being capable of opening screw-top jars and manipulating door latches.
-They also have great physical strength; a bear weighing 120 lb was observed turning flat rocks weighing 310 to 325 lb by flipping them over with a single foreleg.
-They move in a rhythmic, sure-footed way and can run at speeds of 25 to 30 mph.
+American black bears are highly dexterous, being capable of opening screw cap containers and manipulating door latches.
+They also have great physical strength; a bear weighing 120 lb was observed flipping over flat rocks weighing 310 to 325 lb with a single foreleg.
+They move with a rhythmic, sure-footed gait and can run at speeds of up to 25–30 mph.
 American black bears have good eyesight and have been proven experimentally to be able to learn visual color discrimination tasks faster than chimpanzees and just as fast as domestic dogs.
-They are also capable of rapidly learning to distinguish different shapes such as small triangles, circles and squares.
+They are also capable of rapidly learning to distinguish different shapes, such as small triangles, circles and squares.